azat-co/practicalnode/chapter11/chapter11.md

     tcp        0      0 0.0.0.0:80                  0.0.0.0:*
     LISTEN      1064/node

 And from your local machine, i.e., your development computer, you can either use the public IP or the public DNS (the Domain Name System) domain, which is found and copied from the AWS console under that instance's description.
-For example,
+For example:

     $ curl XXX.XXX.XXX.XXX –v

 Or, just open the browser using the public DNS.

-For the proper `iptables` setup, please consult experienced development operations engineers and manuals, because this is an important security aspect and it is out of the scope of this book.
+For the proper `iptables` setup, please consult experienced development operations engineers and manuals, because this is an important security aspect and covering it properly is out of the scope of this book.
 However, here are some commands to redirect traffic to, say, port 3001:

     sudo iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8080 sudo iptables -t nat -A INPUT -p tcp --dport 80 -j REDIRECT --to-ports 3001